 How do Taxes Change for First-Time Homeowners?

-You’ve turned your key in the door and taken the first look around as a full-fledged homeowner.
+You’ve turned the key in the door and taken the first look around your new home as a full-fledged homeowner.
 Congrats!
-One foot in the door, and you’re in paint sample heaven, and you’ve gotten pretty deep into this DIY firepit situation as well.
-The last thing you want to think about is homeowner taxes, right?
-Well, good news/bad news: Your new home comes with some great tax perks, but you need to start planning now for next year’s filing.
-Here’s a sampling of what’s available to new home owners and how you can take advantage.
+One foot inside and you’re likely already in paint sample heaven.
+The last thing you want to think about is a first-time homebuyer tax credit, right?
+Well, there’s good news and there’s bad news: Your new home comes with some great tax perks, but you need to start planning now for next year’s filing.
+Here’s a sampling of the tax benefits of buying a home and tax breaks you can take advantage of.

-Buying your first home is a life event that comes with a whole lot of deduction possibilities.
-One deduction will change starting in 2018, but the rest are tried-and-true deductions that add up to serious savings.
-When you are filing taxes a home owner you can deduct:
+Buying your first home is a life event that comes with a whole lot of tax deduction possibilities.
+These are tried-and-true deductions that add up to serious savings.
+When you are filing taxes a home owner you can deduct the following:

 - Mortgage interest.
 Yes, the interest on your monthly payment is deductible.
 In 2017 and prior, you could deduct interest on mortgage debt up to $1 million, but as of 2018 filings, that figure has been reduced to $750,000.